tkosciol/tkosciol.github.io/associate.md

 The Structural and Functional Genomics lab at the Małopolska Centre of Biotechnology is **looking for a research associate/postdoc to join the group**.
 The position is available from October 2019 with funding covered by the project until June 2023.

 I have recently moved from University of California San Diego to Poland to start a group at the [Małopolska Centre of Biotechnology](https://mcb.uj.edu.pl/), Jagiellonian University in Kraków.

+**I am still accepting applications for this position!**

 ## The project